 That’s why you need to come to us.
 Our top priority is to make sure you get the treatment and testing that you need.
 We can send you to a qualified doctor for a second opinion.
 We build a strong case and fight for you at every step of the appeals process – all the way to court, if necessary.
 We are determined to make sure you get the workers’ compensation benefits you need.

 Contact Us To Learn More

 Our firm has been helping injured workers since our founding in 1927 in Asbury Park.
-Our offices are now in Shrewsbury and Freehold, but we represent workers throughout Monmouth and Ocean counties.
+Our offices are now in Shrewsbury, Freehold, and Newark, and we represent workers throughout New Jersey.

 The sooner we can meet with you, the better.
 Our attorneys can help you navigate the workers’ compensation claims process every step of the way.
 We can help you with the initial filing of your claim, represent you at all hearings and fight for you in court, if that’s what it takes.
 We are dedicated to helping you get the best results.

 If you were hurt in a workplace accident, learn more about how we can help.
 Contact us to schedule a free consultation with one of our workers’ compensation attorneys.
 We’ll review the details of your accident and go over your options.
 We will also answer any questions you have about the process.

 There are many risks to the safety of workers in a manufacturing plant.
 Employers are required to follow certain safety procedures at the workplace, but even when these procedures are followed to the letter, an accident can happen that leaves a worker hurt.
 A work accident may involve machinery, heavy lifting, projectiles, falls from high places, a slip and fall or repetitive stress.